 We lease certain of our facilities under non-cancellable lease agreements that expire at various dates through 2028.
-Total future non-cancellable lease obligations as of June 30, 2018 were \$334 million.
-During the second quarter of 2018, we entered into a 10 years operating lease to occupy approximately 270,000 square feet of office space in China.
-Base rent payments commence in October 2018 and the total estimated base rent payments over the life of the lease are approximately \$72 million.
-In addition to the base rent payments, we will be obligated to pay certain customary amounts for our share of operating expenses and tax obligations.
-We will also incur costs for capital projects on the new office space.
+Total future non-cancellable lease obligations as of September 29, 2018 were \$337 million.
+During the second quarter of 2018, we entered into a 10-year operating lease to occupy approximately 270,000 square feet of office space in China.
+Base rent payments commenced in October 2018 and the total estimated base rent payments over the life of the lease are approximately \$72 million.
+In addition to the base rent payments, we are obligated to pay certain customary amounts for our share of operating expenses and tax obligations.
+We will also incur costs for capital projects for the new office space.